Frequently Asked Questions

 Is my jewelry worth appraising?
 How can I tell?

-Putting a limit on the items to be appraised should be determined by the owner, accompanied with the expert knowledge of the appraiser.
-If you own a piece that you could not afford to replace, and it is something that you wear daily, like a wedding set, diamond stud earrings or a fine watch, then insuring the item is critical.
+The decision on what to be appraised should ultimately be determined by the owner, and their insurance professionals, along with the expert knowledge of the appraiser.
+If you own a piece that you could not afford to replace in a reasonable amount of time, and it is a piece that you frequently wear, like a wedding set, diamond stud earrings or a fine watch, then insuring the item is strongly recommended.

 How do I select a jewelry appraiser?

 Always ask a prospective appraiser what testing and training they have undergone.
-There are many titles appraisers can obtain, some of which require extensive training, and others with few requirements.
-Remember: quality over quantity.
-See the Affiliations link for a list of fine organizations which I am an active member.
+Unlike Real Property appraisers, Personal Property appraisers are not regulated and there are many titles that an 'appraiser' can obtain, some of which require extensive training and peer review, and others with few requirements.
+Remember, quality over quantity.
+See the Affiliations page for a list of reputable organizations of which I am an active member.

 Why should I have my jewelry appraised?